KenDickey/Small/RuntimeModel.md

 Most values are known by the tag in their lower 3 bits.
 - 2r000 -> Object Oriented Pointer, or _OOP_.
-- 2r001 -> Small (limited range) Integer
+- 2r001 -> Small/immediate (limited range) Integer
-- 2r010 -> Small Floating Point Number, or _float_.
+- 2r010 -> Small/immediate Floating Point Number, or _float_.
 - 2r110 -> Also an immediate Float (Upper bit extends exponent)
 - 2r100 -> Character

 Three immediate values are special: _true_, _false_, and _nil_.
 The trick here is that we don't use OOP addresses near zero.
 So _nil_, _true_, and _false_ are known by their small values, which are easy to create and check in code.
+These objects are "fake pointers" or "fake OOPS".

-- UndefinedObject/Nil = 0  [So matches register ZERO = x0]
+- UndefinedObject/Nil = 0  [So matches riscv64 register ZERO = x0]
 - False = 8 = 2r01000
 - True = 16 = 2r10000